Sandiway Golf Club

 Golf Course Review

-During WW2, some of the fairways were used for food production.
+During WW2, some of the fairways at Sandiway Golf Club were used for food production.
 The current horseshoe-shaped 4th tee then served as a shooting butt for American soldiers before their European invasion.

-Due to road widening in 1955, the original 2nd, 3rd and 4th holes were lost or abandoned.
-With further 49 new acres of land secured, holes 13, 14 and 15 were laid out by Fred Hawtree.
+Due to road widening in 1955, the original 2nd, 3rd, and 4th holes were lost or abandoned.
+Compensated with further 49 new acres of land, holes 13, 14, and 15 were laid out by Fred Hawtree.
 Although the 4th hole was abandoned, it still exists and is sometimes used as a spare.